al1brn/geonodes/4d/cross.md

 ## Code

-> Note that the loop in the code generates 4 times the nodes for each of the 4 axis.
+> Note that the loop in the code generates 4 times the same nodes, one for each of the 4 axis.

 ``` python